-The Noise Code also implemented quiet hours to reduce harmful noise pollution.
-According to this law, quiet hours range from 10 pm to 7 pm.
+According to local laws, NYC quiet hours range from 10 pm to 7 am.
 Failure to abide by these rules can result in hefty fines.
 But the noise code also has special parameters for different types of noise.
 Here is a helpful guide to understanding NYC quiet hours.

 Pets are another major contributor to noise pollution.
 Owners must do their best to limit noise from animals, especially during quiet hours.
 A single bark is not a cause for complaint.
 But residents have the right to contact law enforcement if animal noise persists for more than ten continuous minutes during the day (7 am to 10 pm) or five straight minutes during quiet hours (10 pm to 7 am).